For people that suffer

 plastic-leather, cork-leather and different soft-foam materials

-pair of custom orthotic insoles.
+a pair of custom orthotic insoles.

 Children or teenagers wearing custom insoles to treat flat